June-Skeeter/FinalProjects_GEOS270/index.md

 # Groups

 This is intended to be a group project.
 I suggest you work in a groups of 3.
-Groups larger than 4 are not allowed.
+Groups larger than 4 are **not allowed**.
 If you are looking to join a group, try making a post to the **Final Project Group Search** discussion page on canvas, list any topics you might be interested in working on.
 If you are still having trouble finding a group try reaching out to your TA for assistance.

 I encourage you to work in groups, however I also recognize group work can be very difficult for some, especially those taking the course online.
-You may work alone if desired **but** you must contact and provide a reasoning.
+You may work alone if desired **but** you must request approval first.
 Choosing to work alone **will not** lower the expectations for your project.
 Your project will be evaluated using the same standards as group projects.

 # Project Proposal

 The proposal is intended to get you thinking about the project sooner rather than later, so you aren't stuck scrambling at the last minute.
 See the [Project Proposal](docs/Proposal.md) page for details.
-The proposal is due **Monday November 22nd at 2pm**
+The proposal is due **Tuesday March 29th by 5PM**

 # Project Workflow